solliancenet/developing-web3-workshop/02_Avalanche.md

     - Select **View key**
     - Copy the key

-6. When you have copied the key, you will to create a `.env` file in which to store it.
+6. When you have copied the key, you will to create a `.env.local` file in which to store it.
 Follow these steps:

    1. Switch back to the gitpod.

    2. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the `.env.example` file.

    3. Right click the file and select **Rename**.
-Change the name to just `.env`
+Change the name to just `.env.local`

-   4. Double click the .env file to open it in a new editor panel.
+   4. Double click the .env.local file to open it in a new editor panel.

     ![Graphical user interface, application Description automatically generated](./images/media/image16.png)

-7. Paste your key as the value for the `DATAHUB_AVALANCHE_API_KEY` and close the `.env` tab.
+7. Paste your key as the value for the `DATAHUB_AVALANCHE_API_KEY` and close the `.env.local` tab.

     > NOTE: Whenever the instructions tell you edit code, look for the code file in the Explorer tree view just as you did for the `.env.example` file.